cwseitz/ELN/README.md

-Bamboo standardizes the storage and presentation of data generated in biophysical research.
-It does NOT facilitate the *analysis* of data in an effort to be application-independent
+Bamboo is an electronic lab notebook written in python that provides the necessary APIs for figure generation and data storage/organization.

  Presentaton Layer
  -----------------